PunchThrough/bean-docs/src/node-red/bean-nodes.md

 ## Bean Node Examples

----

-Check out the following sections to get an understanding on how to use the Bean nodes.
+Check out the following sections to get an understanding on how to use Bean nodes.

 ### LED Node